-This course, which is aimed at beginners and intermediate users, and aims to give participants the knowledge and skills to use the Bat Explorer software to analyse recordings and present the findings of surveys using the Batlogger bat detector.
+Our course, which is aimed at beginners and intermediate users, aims to give participants the knowledge and skills to use the Bat Explorer and Kaleidoscope software to analyse bat survey recordings and present their findings of surveys using the Batlogger or other bat detectors.

-The course requires only a very basic knowledge of bats and bat ecology, and after looking, briefly, at the Batlogger itself, we will then move on to the main part of the course, using the BatExplorer software to manipulate recordings, identify species and analyse our findings.
-The identification features illustrated will apply to a range of different software.
+This one-day course requires only a very basic knowledge of bats and bat ecology, and the identification features illustrated will apply to a range of different software.

-- Species Identification – An introduction to species ID using BatExplorer.
+- Species Identification – An introduction to species identification.
 Based around recordings of multiple UK bat species, we will look at the tools we have to identify bats, some of the pitfalls and how we can report our findings.

 - Tea, coffee and biscuits are provided.

-- The course will be entirely office-based, held in our office in Cardiff Bay.
+- The course will be entirely office-based, held in Penarth, near Cardiff, South Wales.

 - All attendees will be issued with a certificate of attendance.

-Participants will need access to a wi-fi enabled laptop, as around 75% of the course is hands on, using the software in real time, but all software, files and handouts will be supplied.
-In the event that you do not have access to your own laptop we have a few spare ones which can be used.
+Participants will need access to a WiFi enabled laptop (ideally running Windows 8 or higher), as around 75% of the course is hands-on, using the software in real time.
+All software, files and handouts will be supplied.
+In the event that you do not have access to your own laptop, we have a few spare ones which can be used.
 A mouse is also highly recommended.